SRGSSR/pillarbox-apple/Sources/Analytics/Analytics.docc/web-content-tracking.md

 Apps might display or embed web content in various ways, whether this content is part of the SRG SSR offering or external to the company (e.g. some arbitrary YouTube page).

 SRG SSR websites must themselves implement page view tracking in JavaScript, so that usage data can be properly collected when a browser (desktop or mobile Safari, Chrome, Edge, etc.) is used to navigate them.
-External websites, while not tracked themselves by the SRG SSR, often provide a (possibly convoluted) way to navigate to an SRG SSR website by following some series of hyperlinks.
+External websites, while not tracked themselves by the SRG SSR, most of the time provide a (possibly convoluted) way to navigate to an SRG SSR website by following some series of hyperlinks.

-> Important: To comply with Mediapulse guidelines, it is especially important that no tracked SRG SSR web content is displayed while a tracked app is running in the foreground.
+> Important: To comply with Mediapulse guidelines it is especially important that no tracked SRG SSR web content is displayed while a tracked app is running in the foreground.
 The reason is that two separate analytics sessions would then coexist for native and web content with overlapping measurements (e.g. session duration), which is strictly forbidden by Mediapulse.

 Ensuring that web content is correctly tracked in your app requires a few precautions discussed in this article.